English - Back to main page

 6. The most significant findings in Table 8 are that a) 100% of the exclusively matrilineal cultures permit premarital coitus and 67% of the exclusively patrilineal cultures punish premarital coitus; and b) that a High god is absent in 59% of the exclusively matrilineal cultures but present in 71% of the exclusively patrilineal cultures.

-future of male-female relationships; the rearing of children; and of homo sapiens.
+p.
+173, Spring 1996, Pre- and Perinatal Psychology Journalfuture of male-female relationships; the rearing of children; and of homo sapiens.

-Table 9 presents the results of the first Factor of a Factor Analysis of a questionnaire which I developed with my colleague Dr. Douglas Wallace which assessed in our culture some of the same values and behaviors evaluated in the primitive cultures concerning pain, pleasure, sexuality, violence, etc. This 46 item questionnaire was completed by 96 college students in 1974 (average age 19 years) where the students rated the statements on a scale of 1 to 6 where 1 indicated strong agreement and 6 strong disagreement.
+PSYCHOMETRIC VALIDATION OF SAD Table 9 presents the results of the first Factor of a Factor Analysis of a questionnaire which I developed with my colleague Dr. Douglas Wallace which assessed in our culture some of the same values and behaviors evaluated in the primitive cultures concerning pain, pleasure, sexuality, violence, etc. This 46 item questionnaire was completed by 96 college students in 1974 (average age 19 years) where the students rated the statements on a scale of 1 to 6 where 1 indicated strong agreement and 6 strong disagreement.
 The first Factor extracted 66.6 percent of the information in the questionnaire which represents a "personality profile" of the respondents.
 The number attached to each statement reflects the strength or weight which that statement or personality "variable" has in defining the Factor or personality profile.
 If a person agrees with the first statement he/she will very likely agree with the other statements where the coefficient gives the strength or weight associated with each statement.
 The maximum values of the coefficients range from -1.00 to =+1.00.

 The questionnaire results parallels the findings from the primitive cultures where high social-moral values are placed on experiencing pain and punishment which are highly linked to rejection of physical pleasure, particularly sexual pleasure.
 These collective values and behaviors are directly related to an ethic of violent behaviors and to drug/alcohol use that is often preferred to sexual pleasure.
-Maternal indifference and paternal violence (lack of nurturance) were also found to be linked to these values and behaviors which collectively taken together–as a pattern or profile– defines what is called "Political Conservatism".
+Maternal indifference and paternal violence (lack of nurturance) were also found to be linked to these values and behaviors which collectively taken togetheras a pattern or profile defines what is called "Political Conservatism".
 These data were originally published in Prescott (1975).
 There is substantially more psychometric data to support the SAD theory but the review and presentation of that data base is beyond the scope of this essay.

-Special attention must be given to the extraordinary trauma that genital mutilation, e.g. circumcision, of children (male and female)
+Genital Mutilation of Infants and Children Special attention must be given to the extraordinary trauma that genital mutilation, e.g. circumcision, of children (male and female)

 p.
 174, Spring 1996, Pre- and Perintal Psychology Journal